shishunzhang1995/FJSP-LB-MK/README.md

 # FJSP-LB-MK
 **Flexible Job Shop Scheduling with Limited Buffers and Material Kitting**

 Official implementation of the FJSP-LB-MK framework.
-This repository provides a Deep Reinforcement Learning (DRL) solution for complex industrial scheduling problems involving shared resource constraints and material sorting.
+This repository provides a Deep Reinforcement Learning (DRL) solution for Flexible Job Shop Scheduling Problems involving Limited constraints and Material-Kitting.

 ---